 Mindfulness in daily activities

 A less formal approach to mindfulness can also assist you in remaining in the present and participating fully in your life.
-You can choose any activity or moment to practise casual mindfulness, like eating, taking a shower, strolling, or playing with a child.
-This sense of awareness will become more natural with practice.
+You can choose any activity or moment to practice casual mindfulness, like eating, taking a shower, strolling, or playing with a child.
+This sense of awareness will become more natural with practice.- To begin, focus your attention on the sensations in your body.

 - Inhale through the nose and allow the air to flow down into your lower abdomen.
 Allow your stomach to stretch entirely.
 Then, exhale via the mouth.
 Observe the sensations of every inhale and exhale.